 The state FLAG of Mississippi is currently the only United States state flag that incorporates the Battle Flag of the Confederacy.
 Some Municipalities and Counties have their own flag.
 The State Seal was adopted in 1798 with Mississippi was a territory.
 The State Slogan is "Feels Like Coming Home".
 The State Toy is the Teddy Bear.

 The FOOD in Mississippi varied with the aspects of it history.
-When Europeans first began to arrive in North America in about 1500, Native Americans in the were acquiring most of their food through agriculture, supplemented by hunting and gathering wild foods.
-The first explorers learned to eat the same food as the Indians.
+When Europeans first began to arrive in North America in about 1500, Native Americans were getting most of their food through agriculture, by hunting, and by gathering wild foods.
+The first explorers learned to eat the same food.
 Around 1700, the settlers found they could obtain fish and chickens from the Indians and learned to use native ingredients in their cooking.
 New Orleans remains the bastion of French-cooking in the country.
 Food was presented in great splendor on plantations in Mississippi.
 The state has many special foods Mississippi has Food Festivals, Events, and Shows.
 Root Beer was first bottle in Mississippi and March 26 is celebrated as "Barq's Day".
 Mississippi has several edible State Food.
 The state beverage is milk.
 The State cookie is Butter Cookies.
 The state has Soup Kitchens, Food Pantries, and Food Banks.

 FORTS.
 A replica of Fort Maurepas had been built but was badly damaged by hurricane Katrina.
 Fort Rosalie is part of the Natchez Hitorical National Park.
 Visitors can take a ferry to visit Fort Massachusetts.